 External IP addresses

 You can assign an external IP address to an instance or a forwarding rule if you need to communicate with the Internet, with resources in another network, or need to communicate with a resource outside of Compute Engine.
-Sources from outside a GCP VPC network can address a specific resources by the external IP address, as long as firewall rules allow the connection.
+Sources from outside a GCP VPC network can address a specific resource by the external IP address, as long as firewall rules allow the connection.
 Only resources with an external IP address can send and receive traffic directly to and from outside the network.
-Communicating with resource using an external IP address can cause additional billing charges, even if the sender is in the same VPC network.
+Communicating with a resource using an external IP address can cause additional billing charges, even if the sender is in the same VPC network.